adamvanlente/duckburg/README.md

 #### Steps to creating a new object flow in the UI

 - create the jade form template
-- [views.js] create a list function to display the item among the object listing **
-- [views.js] call this function in the main 'objects' function **
+- [config.js] create a visible object entry, if desired (optional, makes it available for editing)
 - [config.js] create a constant containing all form fields
 - [forms.js] create function that loads form
 - [forms.js] create function that validates form